 - The fourth association, the Benelux Society of Phlebology was founded in 1957

 - The American College of Phlebology (ACP) was originally founded in 1985 as the North American Society of Phlebology

 - American Medical Association (AMA) recognized Phlebology as a new medical specialty in November 2005

 - The American Board of Phlebology was established in 2007 "to improve the standards of medical practitioners and the quality of patient care related to the treatment of venous disorders"

 - In 2008, the first ever American Board of Phlebology certification exam was held in the United States

-- In 2013 The American Board of Phlebology changed official name to the American Board of Venous & Lymphatic Medicine (ABVLM)
+- In 2013, the American Board of Phlebology changed it's official name to the American Board of Venous & Lymphatic Medicine (ABVLM)